top of page

 Chinese Medicine is natural, it's holistic, and it works.
 But it is not necessarily convenient.

 Chinese Medicine is dynamic.
-We do not see you for one visit, give you a supplement or drug regimen, and tell you to come back in 6 months.
+We do not do one evaluation, give you a supplement or drug protocol, and tell you to come back in 6 months.
 This is very common in Western medicine and naturopathic/functional medicine.
 We are not looking to give you a protocol (drug or herb) to take for the rest of your life to suppress symptoms.
 We are working to unwind the pathology that is driving your condition, so that our ultimate goal is that you don’t need to take herbs anymore.

-At your initial visit, I will write an herbal prescription.
-I will have you return in 1-2 weeks.
-We will assess how your body is responding to the herbs, and I will make adjustments to the prescription and I will see you again in 2 weeks.
-Throughout herbal treatment, I will see you every 2-4 weeks to assess your progress and adjust the course of treatment.
+When you begin herbal medicine treatment and complete your initial intake, I will write an herbal prescription that will last 1-2 weeks.
+After you finish this formula, you will fill out a return patient intake where I will assess how your body is responding to the herbs, and I will make adjustments to the prescription and re-evaluate again in 2 weeks.
+Throughout herbal treatment, your formula will be adjusted every 1-4 weeks to assess your progress and adjust the course of treatment.
 This is the dynamic process, and it’s necessary because your body is dynamic.
 We alter the herbal formula over time for a number of reasons.
 As the herbs do their work, they change your body's condition.
 So what you needed a month ago may not be needed anymore.
 It is sometimes likened to peeling away layers of an onion.
 The Chinese word for formula is Fang (pronounced "phung"), which also means direction.
 In the process of unwinding the pathology driving your condition - we use herbs that move your body in the direction towards health, balance, and what we refer to as center.
 Through this dynamic process the specific direction can change over time, as the many dynamic factors in your life and health also change.

-When you come in for your first appointment, and for follow up appointments you may not understand or be aware of what I am doing.
+When you begin herbal medicine treatment, you may not understand or be aware of what I am doing.
 Because I'm not reading lab results, drawing blood, speaking in latin medical terminology, or injecting you with anything - it may not seem like I am doing anything.
 This is simply because what we are doing is different, and it won't be familiar like other medicine you've experienced.
 After all, what you're after is something different - and something that will work for you.

-At your follow up visits, you may notice positive changes within a few weeks, or it may take several months to notice a positive change, depending on your condition.
-At your first visit I will give you an estimate of how long I think you might need to continue herbal medicine treatment.
+You may notice positive changes within a few weeks, or it may take several months to notice a positive change, depending on your condition.
+When you complete your initial intake, I will give you an estimate of how long I think you might need to continue herbal medicine treatment.
 It will be longer than you want it to be.
 Though I will do everything in my power to help you as soon as possible, this medicine is not a quick fix.
 If you're looking for quick and convenient, your best bet is Western medicine.
 But quick and convenient has its downsides, and that's what you're here to avoid.

 Treatment Methods - Why Chinese Herbal Medicine?